Tierion/boltwall/README.md

 This won't happen for a HODL invoice until you settle it with the preimage (via `PUT /hodl` above).

+#### A `held` invoice is a paid invoice

+What this means is that the paywall considers the invoice paid and "unlocks" the protected content, by providing the discharge macaroon even though your node technically may not have settled the payment yet and so doesn't have access to the funds.

+Since this is a middleware, **it is up to the api implementer to process the payment** if required before moving on to any other routes.
+The reason for this is that how a hodl invoice is settled is very application specific and so needs to be flexible.

 ## API Documentation

 #### Custom Configs